mayacode/react-step-by-step-old/README.md

 # react-step-by-step
-lessons for young developers I work with
+Tutorial for young developers I work with

+To work with the tutorial without the problems student has to have at least basic knowledge and understanding of node, npm, git and JavaScript